yuansliu/minicom/README.md

-# Acknowledgements
-We thank Prof. Carl Kingsford for providing the the reference transcripts.
-We are also gratefull to Prof. Rob Patro and Dr. Hirak Sarkar for runing Quark.
-(Will be moved to acknowledgements part of the paper.)

 # minicom

 Minicom is a tool for compressing short reads in FASTQ.
 The minicom program is written in C++11 and works on Linux.
 It is availble under an open-source license.